Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Scheme Details

 \subsubsection{Protection on the Model Weights}

-Another important security goal of our scheme is to guarantee accurate model weight private to both \textit{CSP} and \textit{Evaluator}.
+Another essential security goal of our scheme is to guarantee accurate model weight private to both \textit{CSP} and \textit{Evaluator}.
 From \textit{Theorem} \ref{the1} we can see that the \textit{Evaluator} can only derive optimal model weight $\widehat{w}^\ast_k = w^\ast_k + r_k$, which is inaccurate for each dimension $k(k=0,\cdots,n)$.
-The gap between true optimal weight and inferred weight is $r_k$.
+The gap between actual optimal weight and inferred weight is $r_k$.
 For \textit{CSP}, we give the following theorem.